HumbertoBeng/SOAR-EDR-Project/README.md

 As we can see in the feed of alerts there is our newly created Detection & Response Rule working.

-### Step 5.- Setup Slack
+### Step 5.- Setting up Slack

-First things first we need to create an account with Slack.
+First thing we need to do is to create or log in to Slack.

 Once you have created an account with Slack go ahead and click the "Create a workspace" button.
 Next write a name for your Organization, then write the name you would like to be recognized with.
 We won't be adding more people to this company since is not necessary at the moment so we can skip that option.
 And finally give a description to your Organization, it can be anythinng.